soumyajitjalua1/E-commerce-Recommendation-System/README.md

     https://e-commerce-recommendation-system-7v6ow6ztxxbhkcxmmd4kzz.streamlit.app/

 ### 8. License
-  This project is licensed under the MIT License - see the LICENSE file for details.
+  This project is licensed under the MIT License - see the LICENSE file for details.See the [LICENSE](https://github.com/soumyajitjalua1/E-commerce-Recommendation-System/blob/main/Licence) file for details